ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 # Atoms

+Although CAS operations provide us with some very nice and useful guarantees, they are just one of the building blocks for lock-free programming.
+If you combine the Atomic Object with a tight loop, you end up with so called `Atom`, which is simply a Reference that allows performing safe operations on it.

 Atom is a concept that were present for a while, although got more popular with `Clojure`. `Clojure` has a very simple implementation of an `Atom`, which you can find (here)[https://github.com/clojure/clojure/blob/master/src/jvm/clojure/lang/Atom.java].